AdobeDocs/experience-manager-learn.en/help/sites/integrations/experience-platform/data-collection/tags/overview.md

 ---
-title: Integrating Experience Platform Data Collection Tags (Launch) and AEM
+title: Integrating tags in Adobe Experience Platform and AEM
 description: Tags in Experience Platform Data Collection is Adobe's next-generation tag management solution and the best way to deploy Adobe Analytics, Target, Audience Manager, and many more solutions.
-Get an overview of Tags (formerly know as Launch) and the recommended integration with Adobe Experience Manager.
+Get an overview of tags in Adobe Experience Platform and the recommended integration with Adobe Experience Manager.
 solution: Experience Manager, Data Collection, Experience Platform
 jira: KT-5979
 thumbnail: 39090.jpg